RayWangWR/RayWangWR.github.io/_pages/about.md

 ## About Me

 I am a software engineer in Google Cloud AI working on Gemini.
 I obtained my PhD degree from Duke University in 2023, advised by Professor [Ricardo Henao](https://ece.duke.edu/faculty/ricardo-henao).
-My PhD research lies in the area of low-resource training with pretrained deep learning models, for the tasks of text generation, multimodal retrieval, etc. Previously, I interned in Adobe (2023) working on mitigating hallucination in text generation with large language models.
+My PhD research lies in the area of low-resource training with pretrained deep learning models, for the tasks of natural langauge generation/understanding, multimodal retrieval, etc. Previously, I interned in Adobe (2023) working on mitigating hallucination in text generation with large language models.
 I also interned in Adobe (2021) on continual few-shot learning and Amazon (2020) on knowledge distillation.